eugene-savko/cache-strategy/README.md

+## Cache-strategy
-## cache-strategy: A library for applying the strategy of caching the computed values of a method using aspect annotation.
+A library for applying the strategy of caching the computed values of a method using aspect annotation.

 ## Getting Started